wasabi39/gym/README.md

 # About the project
 Although many rumours exist about the job market for gymnasium teachers in Denmark, little data exists.
-This project seeks to change that.
+This project seeks to change that by analyzing web scraped data from gymnasiejob.dk and other sources.

 An outline of the project:
 - I webscraped 7 years worth of job ads from gymnasiejob.dk.
 (DONE)